 - Class (8) represents the area most likely to yield risky flights for the group of seven RD species.
-As such it captures a small spatial area, given that highly risky flights are relatively uncommon. - Areas classified as Class 7 represents the next layer of risky flights, and when added to Class 8 flights, covers a slightly larger area. - Areas classed as 6 and lower add the less risky flights but covers larger and larger areas. - To refine the analysis, we also investigated classes of 7.5, 6.5, and 5.5.
+As such it captures a small spatial area, given that highly risky flights were relatively uncommon. - Areas classified as Class 7 represents the next layer of risky flights, and when added to Class 8 flights, covers a slightly larger area. - Areas classed as 6 and lower add the less risky flights, but covers larger and larger areas. - To refine the analysis, we also investigated classes of 7.5, 6.5, and 5.5.

-The spatially explicit outputs shown in Figures 14(a) and 14(b) indicate that areas in the south-western section of the study site yield more risky flights than elsewhere.
-However, the risk areas tended to be scattered throughout the site.
+The spatially explicit outputs shown in Figures 14(a) and 14(b) indicate that areas in the north-east and central sections of the study site yield more risky flights than in the south-west.
+This may arise because better wind resources are known from the north, a large farm dam brings in multiple Blue Cranes, and the topographic highs (aiding lift) occur there aiding lift for the big eagles such as Verreaux's and Martials.

-The next step in the analysis is to determine which of these areas are acceptable for development and which will require avoidance mitigation.
+Based on the outcomes of the vulnerability risk assessment, it is evident when considering the site holistically some areas have more high-risk flights than others.
+The next step in the analysis is to determine which of these areas are acceptable for development and which will require avoidance or mitigation.

 To determine this, one needs to assess how (by removing certain areas for development) the estimated collision risk can be reduced.
 We do this with the following steps:

-- Inspection of the graphs depicting the proportion of risky flight minutes "captured" by each risk class (Figures 13(a) and 13(b)). - Deciding on a threshold percentage that allows the majority of risky flights to be avoided. - For example, if a threshold above 75% of all risky flights is chosen to safeguard one species, then the extent of the area that covers can be read from the Figure 13(a) for RD species and Figure 13(b) for LC species.
+- Inspection of the graphs depicting the proportion of risky flight minutes "captured" by each risk class (Figures 14(a) and 14(b)). - Deciding on a threshold percentage that allows the vast majority of risky flights to be avoided. - For example, if a threshold above 75% of all risky flights is chosen to safeguard one species, then the extent of the area that covers can be read from the Figure 13(a) for RD species and Figure 13(b) for LC species.

-For example, 52% of Black Harrier and 83% of Verreaux's Eagle time spent within the BSA is likely to occur within the risk Class 5.0 (green bar in graph 13(a)) and shown in spatial map (Figure 14(a)).
+For example, 77% of Black Harrier and 82% of Verreaux's Eagle time spent within the BSA is likely to occur within the risk Class 5.0 (green bar in graph 13(a)) and shown in spatial map (Figure 14(a)).

-Similarly, 62% of Martial Eagle's and 26% of Blue Crane risky flights are likely to occur within areas classified as risk Class 5.0 and above (Figure 13(a)).
-Thus, by avoiding areas classified as risk Class 5+ for development, we are likely to reduce the collision risk of other species by similar percentages, even though the data for other species (e.g. Lanner falcon species) may be limited (Figure 13(a)).
+Similarly, 62% of Blue Crane and 68% of Martial Eagle's risky flights spent within the BSA is likely to occur within areas classified as risk Class 5.0 and above (Figure 13(a)).
+By avoiding areas classified as risk Class 5 and above from the developable area, we are likely to also reduce the collision risk (of Lanner Falcons) by these percentages, even though the data for this RD falcon species were limited (Figure 13(a)).